adam-patalong-aurora/order-hub-api-doc/docs/authorization/index.en.md

 - `OH-Api-Key` - containing a unique authorization key assigned to your sales channel.
 - `OH-Sales-Channel-Id` - containing the ID of your sales channel.

+???+ question "How get keys?"
     You will receive the authorization key and sales channel ID from us after signing the cooperation agreement.